Estimating Racial Disparities When Race is Not Observed: Bias of the Standard Methodology

-This result implies that when the BISG residuals \(\ind\{R=r\}-\Pr(R=r\mid G,X,S)\) are correlated with the outcome, estimates will be biased, even with infinite data.
-Conversely, conditional independence between individual's race and outcome given their surname, residence location, and other characteristics is sufficient to eliminate the asymptotic bias of the weighting estimator.
+Conversely, Theorem \ref{thm:wt-bias} implies that conditional independence between individual's race and outcome given their surname, residence location, and other characteristics is sufficient to eliminate the asymptotic bias of the weighting estimator.